 - What is the value of knowledge?

-Assessment of the course consists of an essay and a presentation.
+Assessment of the course consists of an exhibition and an essay and a presentation.
 The emphasis of this presentation is on demonstrating an understanding of knowledge at work in the world.

 The extended essay is an in-depth study of a focused topic chosen from the list of approved Diploma Programme subjects and one of the student’s six chosen subjects for the IB Diploma.
 It is intended to promote high-level research and writing skills, intellectual discovery and creativity.
 It provides students with an opportunity to engage in personal research in a topic of their own choice, under the guidance of a supervisor. – IB DP subject guide for the Extended Essay